Mystery Shopper Scam: How It Works

 Mystery shopping companies and fake offers.
 This month, one of the biggest scams around is the Mystery Shopper or the Secret Shopper Scam.
 Let’s take a look.

 The Mystery Shopper job could be an amazing activity, if you consider its great concept.
 Who wouldn’t like to go have dinner or a few drinks for free, and then even get paid to do that?
 Nobody.
 Well, let’s say you want to do that while looking for ways to make extra money in addition to your daily job.
 One day, you come across a great opportunity online as a mystery shopper.
 All you have to do is to visit a business location, use its services, write a report – and get paid!
 How does the scam work?

 Watch the video below to see in detail the Mystery Shopper scam exposed:

-Once you agree, the ’employer’ (the scammer) sends you a check for – let’s say, for $1,150.
-Considering your job will be worth $200 all together for the time you spent, they will ask you to deposit the full $1,200 check in your acacount and wire back $1,000, so you can keep your fee for the job, $150.
+Once you agree, the ’employer’ (the scammer) sends you a check for – let’s say, $1,150.
+Considering your job will be worth $200 altogether for the time you spent, they will ask you to deposit the full $1,200 check-in your account and wire back $1,000, so you can keep your fee for the job, $150.
 Seems easy enough, right?!